 TIPS for IAS Preparation to appear in UPSC Prelims

 Preliminary Examination of civil services is being considered one of the toughest examinations in fact.
-Who are doing IAS preparation they can handle this exam by using certain techniques like
+Who are doing IAS preparation and thinking day and night ‘how to prepare for upsc prelims?’ they can handle this exam by using certain techniques like

 Solve Previous Year’s Papers of UPSC Prelims for IAS preparation:

-Each aspirant of UPSC Prelims should solve past years papers.
+To get answer of your question ‘how to prepare for upsc prelims?’, first task of each aspirant of UPSC Prelims is to solve past years papers.
 Ideally, candidates should solve 10 years papers for IAS preparation.
 If you have not solved till now, solve papers of last five years at least.
 Solving last year’s UPSC Prelims papers is must as it helps

 - To keep close tab on study pattern